Impact of the COVID-19 pandemic on tourism

 The COVID-19 pandemic has impacted the tourism industry due to the resulting travel restrictions as well as slump in demand among travelers.
 The tourism industry has been massively affected by the spread of coronavirus, as many countries have introduced travel restrictions in an attempt to contain its spread.
-The United Nations World Tourism Organization estimated that global international tourist arrivals might decrease by 58% to 78% in 2020, leading to a potential loss of US $0.9–1.2 trillion in international tourism receipts.
+The United Nations World Tourism Organization estimated that global international tourist arrivals could have decreased by 58% to 78% in 2020, leading to a potential loss of US $0.9–1.2 trillion in international tourism receipts.

 In many of the world's cities, planned travel went down by 80–90%.
-Conflicting and unilateral travel restrictions occurred regionally and many tourist attractions around the world, such as museums, amusement parks, and sports venues closed down.
+Conflicting and unilateral travel restrictions occurred regionally and many tourist attractions around the world, such as museums, amusement parks, gyms and sports venues closed down.
+After March 2020, tourist firms' connectivity has skyrocketed.
+Restaurants are the most significantly impacted subsectors of tourism, followed by airline firms.
 UNWTO reported a 65% drop in international tourist arrivals in the first six months of 2020.
 Air passenger travel showed a similar decline.
 The United Nations Conference on Trade and Development released a report in June 2021 stating that the global economy could lose over US$4 trillion as a result of the pandemic.

 Tourism under the pandemic

-Some have taken advantage of airlines drastically reducing their fares to travel for leisure despite multiple warnings to remain at home, along with two-week self-quarantine requirements upon arrival or return from travel.
+Some people have taken advantage of airlines drastically reducing their fares to travel for leisure despite multiple warnings to remain at home, along with two-week self-quarantine requirements upon arrival or return from travel.
 A number of college students tested positive for COVID-19 after returning from traditional spring break destinations such as the Florida beaches, South Padre Island, and Cabo San Lucas.

 Dubai received global scrutiny for opening tourism too soon, despite a high rate of COVID-positive cases detected in the emirate.
 At least 300,000 people travelled to and from UAE and the U.K. in the months of November and December 2020.
 In the early months of the pandemic, the situation was reportedly handled well by the emirate.
 However, around New Year's Eve tourists and locals were reported to be attending parties without social distancing or face-masks.
-Accusations that Dubai was acting as a "super-spreader" of the virus forced the emirate to close all bars and pubs for a month on 1 February 2021.
+Accusations that Dubai was acting as a "super-spreader" of the virus, forced authorities of the emirate to close all bars and pubs for a month on 1 February 2021.
+A 2021 study by Škare, Ribeiro-Soriano, and Porada-Rochon applied a global econometric model to assess the tourism industry's vulnerability to pandemic shocks.
+They found that COVID-19's effects were not only deeper than previous pandemics like SARS and H1N1, but also exhibited prolonged economic fallout, with a projected GDP decline of up to 12.8 trillion USD globally and more than 500 million job losses in the sector if lockdowns persisted throughout 2020.